2000 NBA draft

 The 2000 NBA draft was held on June 28, 2000, at the Target Center in Minneapolis.
 It was the last draft held at the home arena of an NBA team until 2011; the following and subsequent drafts (through 2010) all took place at The Theater at Madison Square Garden in New York City (though Madison Square Garden itself is the home of the New York Knicks, they do not play in the theater).
+This is also the last NBA draft to use a "rotating host" format similar to the NHL entry draft and NFL draft, in which different NBA cities hosted the draft.
+In addition, is the last draft held outside of New York City or its metropolitan area.
 As of 2025, it is also the last NBA draft where a college senior was the number-one overall selection, and, along with the 1951 NBA Draft, one of only two (and the most recent) drafts with no Naismith Memorial Basketball Hall of Fame players (excluding drafts with players not yet eligible).

 The 2000 draft class is considered the worst in NBA history.
 Few of its draftees would enjoy extended careers in the league.
 Just three of them—top pick Kenyon Martin, first-round selection Jamaal Magloire (19th overall) and second-round pick Michael Redd (43rd overall) -- ever played in an NBA All-Star Game.
 Each of the three made their lone All-Star appearance in 2004.
 The three cumulative All-Star appearances marks the lowest cumulative appearances since the 1952 NBA draft.
 Redd was the lone player from this draft to ever be chosen for an All-NBA Team (his sole appearance was on the third team in 2004).
 Only three players in this draft class won a major end-of-season award in their careers: Hedo Türkoğlu was named Most Improved Player in 2008, Mike Miller won the NBA Rookie of the Year and NBA Sixth Man of the Year awards in 2001 and 2006 respectively, and Jamal Crawford was awarded the NBA Sixth Man of the Year three times in 2010, 2014 and 2016.